Billy Graham: Early life

+With World War II underway, Graham applied to become a chaplain in the United States Army.
+After he was initially turned down for being underweight, Graham was awarded a commission as a Second Lieutenant, but came down with a severe case of mumps in October 1944 before he could begin chaplain training at Harvard Divinity School and was bedridden for six weeks.
+Due to his illness and the fact that the war was expected to end soon, he was discharged from the army.
+After a period of recuperation in Florida, he was hired as the first full-time evangelist of the new Youth for Christ (YFC), co-founded by Torrey Johnson and the Canadian evangelist Charles Templeton.
+In his first year as a YFC evangelist, Graham spoke in 47 US states.
+He traveled extensively as an evangelist in the United States and Europe in the immediate post-war era, making his first overseas trip in 1946.

 In 1948, in a Modesto, California hotel room, Graham and his evangelistic team established the Modesto Manifesto: a code of ethics for life and work to protect against accusations of financial, sexual, and power abuse.
 The code includes rules for collecting offerings in churches, working only with churches supportive of cooperative evangelism, using official crowd estimates at outdoor events, and a commitment to never be alone with a woman other than his wife (which become known as the "Billy Graham rule").

 Graham was 29 when he became president of Northwestern Bible College in Minneapolis in 1948.
 He was the youngest president of a college or university in the country, and held the position for four years before he resigned in 1952.
-Graham initially intended to become a chaplain in the Armed Forces, but he contracted mumps shortly after applying for a commission.
-After a period of recuperation in Florida, he was hired as the first full-time evangelist of the new Youth for Christ (YFC), co-founded by Torrey Johnson and the Canadian evangelist Charles Templeton.
-Graham traveled throughout both the United States and Europe as a YFCI evangelist.
-Templeton applied to Princeton Theological Seminary for an advanced theological degree and urged Graham to do so as well, but he declined as he was already serving as the president of Northwestern Bible College.
+While serving in this position, Charles Templeton urged him to apply to Princeton Theological Seminary for an advanced theological degree after he himself had done so, but Graham declined and continued in his position as president of Northwestern Bible College.